wuanzhuan/system_monitor/README.md

 - `The sys_monitor.zip may be considered a threat by the browser when downloading.`
 - No hook technology was used.
 - Obtained all process and module information for convert address to module offset.
-- Administrator privileges are required.
+- Administrator privileges are required for starting kernel event trace.

 # features
 - [x] more events